brgtrainings/brgtrainings.github.io/_projects/calculator/part1.md

 comments: true
 ---

-In this tutorial, we are going to see how to build a simple calculator in HTML, CSS and JavaScript.
+In this tutorial, we are going to see how to build a simple calculator in HTML, CSS and JavaScript from scratch.

 ## Demo